 If cardio and fast-paced adventure is on the agenda, Perry Hill’s 15 miles of single-track mountain biking trails offer a variety of riding for cyclists of all levels.
 Beginners should stick to the lower elevations, while those who are more advanced may opt for one of the more technical or flow trails.
-For trail conditions, maps and additional information on the area’s mountain biking trails, check out the Waterbury Area Trail Alliance.
+For trail conditions, maps, and additional information on the area’s mountain biking trails, check out the Waterbury Area Trail Alliance.

 Waterbury’s location is also perfect for skiers and snowboarders.
-Sugarbush, Mad River Glen, Bolton Valley and Stowe are all within a half-hour from town, and encompass some of New England’s best ski terrain and deepest snow.
+Sugarbush, Mad River Glen, Bolton Valley, and Stowe are all within a half-hour from town and encompass some of New England’s best ski terrain and deepest snow.

 Where to stay

 While Waterbury is home to a handful of well-known hotels like the Fairfield Inn Marriott and Best Western Plus, it also has a choice of classic inns and bed and breakfasts.
-The Old Stagecoach Inn is a historic bed and breakfast within walking distance of downtown Waterbury’s main attractions, and even features a library bar that helps the inn maintain a historic atmosphere.
-The Former old stagecoach stop, tavern and private residence, is now on the National Register of Historic Places.
+The Old Stagecoach Inn is a historic bed and breakfast within walking distance of downtown Waterbury’s main attractions and even features a library bar that helps the inn maintain a historic atmosphere.
+The Former old stagecoach stop, tavern, and private residence is now on the National Register of Historic Places.

 The Grunberg Haus Inn and Cabins has 11 Austrian-themed rooms on 10 acres, close to all of the area’s attractions.
-Stowe Cabins in the Woods is a great option for a truly relaxed vacation, offering a variety of different cabins nestled amongst hundreds of acres of forest.
+Stowe Cabins in the Woods is a great option for a truly relaxing vacation, offering a variety of different cabins nestled amongst hundreds of acres of forest.

 What to eat